NordCore704/alx-interview/0x00-pascal_triangle/README.md

-The Pascal triangle algorithm directory
+# The pascals triangle in python.